 NASA EPSCoR Project Management resides at the Kennedy Space Center (KSC).
 NASA EPSCoR Project Management has the overall responsibility for oversight, evaluation, and reporting.
 Technical and scientific questions about programs in this solicitation may be directed to the NASA EPSCoR Project Manager.

-The primary points of contact for the Mission Directorates, Office of the Chief Technologist and the NASA Centers are listed in Appendix D.
+The primary points of contact for the Mission Directorates and the NASA Centers are listed in Appendix D.

 3.2 Jurisdiction Level